ldrobnik/drobnik.writing/src/data/blognotes/the-exotic-familiar.md

 Believe it or not, there’s a whole journal dedicated to defamiliarised writing called [The Gravity of the Thing](http://thegravityofthething.com/), which I highly recommend.
 It was this journal that made realise I use defamiliarisation in my own writing (I even ended up publishing [a story](http://thegravityofthething.com/devonian-lukasz-drobnik/) there).

-I won’t spoil the nature of the sci-fi element in VOSTOK (hope you’ll find it out for yourself), but the presence of a speculative layer allows an interesting shift: from the realistic contemporary Poznań into an otherwordly realm.
+I won’t spoil the nature of the sci-fi element in VOSTOK (hope you’ll discover it on your own), but the presence of a speculative layer results in an interesting shift: from the realistic contemporary Poznań into an otherwordly realm.
 A shift that invites the reader to look at seemingly ordinary things from an unexpected angle.

 ## The nostalgia factor